 In “a landscape at the world’s end” located in Provence, the Fondation des Treilles was created by Anne Gruner-Schlumberger (1905-1993).
 It is a place that promotes dialogue between creators and researchers.

 Covering nearly 300 hectares, the estate is made up of forests and landscapes remodeled by Henri Fisch, while perpetuating a tradition of agricultural activities: cultivation of olive, vine, lavender and beekeeping.
-15 guest houses, that were built by Pierre Barbe or were renovated old hovels, dot the estate.
+15 guest houses, either built by Pierre Barbe or renovated old hovels, dot the estate.

 To support research in the making, the foundation also awards a “young researcher prize” each year to thirty doctoral and post-doctoral students.

-In addition, the Treilles Foundation makes its collection of works of art available through traveling exhibitions in France and abroad.
+In addition, the Treilles Foundation collection of works of art is available through traveling exhibitions in France and abroad.